VicHealth and the City of Greater Bendigo are working together to improve access to clean drinking water as part of the Water in Sports program.

-The fountains are being installed as part of a partnership between the City of Greater Bendigo, the Victorian Government and VicHealth to ensure locals get access to free fresh water at popular sport and recreation areas such as Lake Weeroona.
+The fountains are being installed as part of a partnership between the City of Greater Bendigo, the Victorian Government, and VicHealth to ensure locals get access to free fresh water at popular sports and recreation areas such as Lake Weeroona.

 The City of Greater Bendigo contacted CIVIQ because of its industry-leading range of water stations, designed for public spaces.

-CIVIQ recommended the Aquafil FlexiFountain 1500BFF, which is a dual-height drinking fountain & bottle refill station.
+CIVIQ recommended the Aquafil FlexiFountain 1500BFF, which is a dual-height drinking fountain & water bottle refilling station.

 The new fountains will also include a tap for refilling water bottles, in order to reduce the amount of single-use plastic bottles being used and then discarded in the area.